-SoftMaker Presentations provides tools to create drawings in your documents.
+Presentations provides tools to create drawings in your documents.
 The following types of drawings are available:

-- Lines
+- Lines and curves (lines, arrows, connectors, curves)

-- Scribbles (freehand drawing)

-- Curves

-- Arrows

-- Connectors (to connect objects, e.g., in flowcharts)

 - Rectangles and ellipses

 - AutoShapes (pre-defined shapes)

 - TextArt objects (text effects)

 In this section, you will find detailed information on working with drawings.
 The following topics are covered: